 And yet, these seemingly arcane technical debates over Internet governance and infrastructure do not occur inside a bubble.
 Rather they are very much subject to current events and geopolitics.
 In fact, in the wake of the Snowden revelations, many nation-states have assumed a defensive posture in regards to the protection of their data in cyberspace.
 Indeed, it would be fair to say that no single event has contributed to the reterritorialization of cyberspace — and all the consequences it entails — more than the Snowden revelations.

 It is in this post-Snowden climate of mutual suspicion that governments now find themselves lobbying tech firms to install “backdoors” into their products, granting investigators access to the communications of suspected criminals.
 Meanwhile, data localization laws have gained greater traction in this post-Snowden environment, as governments, most notably in Brasilia and Moscow, look for ways to protect their citizen’s data from the prying eyes of foreign intelligence services (while preserving its utility for domestic spying).

-Moreover, as the domain name system (DNS) becomes a more decentralized and commercialized namespace — especially in light of the opening up of new set of generic top-level domain names (gTLDs) — and as country code top-level domains (ccTLDs) become more popular due to their geographic specificity and the jurisdictional loopholes they provide, many ccTLD operators are turning to presence requirements, requiring registrants to maintain a physical presence in their jurisdiction.
+Moreover, as the domain name system (DNS) becomes a more decentralized and commercialized namespace — especially in light of the opening up of new set of generic top-level domain names (gTLDs) — and as country code top-level domains (ccTLDs) become more popular due to their semantic reference to nations and the jurisdictional loopholes they provide, many ccTLD operators are turning to presence requirements, requiring registrants to maintain a physical presence in their jurisdiction.
 The irony of course is that while these presence requirements bolster the territorial integrity of a given ccTLD’s namespace, they also fuel the growth of commercialized ccTLDs offering cheap — or in some cases free — TLDs to users irrespective of geography, a phenomenon that has fueled the growth of what I refer to as the “offshore information economy”; an economy that like other iterations of offshoring (tax havens, gambling, flags of convenience, etc.), simultaneously reinforces and undermines notions of territorial sovereignty.